 - Statement of Financial Responsibility

 - If you plan to enter the U.S. on an F-1 or J-1 student visa, you are required to certify that you will have adequate financial support for your program of study at the University of North Dakota.
 Complete support for your entire time of study at UND must be provided.
-Form I-20 or DS-2019 cannot be issued until you have completed this form satisfactorily and returned it to Ashley Watermolen at the Office of Admissions.
+Form I-20 or DS-2019 cannot be issued until you have completed this form satisfactorily and returned it to the Office of Admissions at admissions@UND.edu.
 Information provided must be no more than 6 months old at the time of enrollment.

 Your application cannot be considered unless you can give evidence of a command of both written and spoken English, adequate for the successful pursuit of University courses conducted entirely in English.
 Any student, whose first language is not English, must take this test in order to be considered for admission no matter how long the student has been in the U.S. or how many English courses the student has completed.